 Kiwi Allergies

-Kiwi fruit, sometimes call Chinese gooseberry, is one of the newest types of fruit on the market.
+Kiwi fruit, sometimes called Chinese gooseberry, is one of the newest types of fruit on the market.
 The original plant was edible but unpalatable until breeders in New Zealand turned it into the fruit we know today.
 There is no evidence that it has ever undergone any kind of premarket safety analysis.
 Recently, an allergenic protein (actinidin) was isolated and characterized (1998).

 Toxic Squash Syndrome

-Cucurbits like cucumber and zucchini produce a bitter tasting compound called cucurbitacins.
+Cucurbits like cucumber and zucchini produce a bitter-tasting compound called cucurbitacins.
 These fruits are normally grown so that they contain low levels of cucurbitacins since people don’t like the taste.
 When curcurbits cross pollinate with each other the seeds can produce hybrid plants that have unusually high levels of cucurbitacins.
 When eaten, they cause a form of food poisoning called toxic squash syndrome, which can cause nausea, vomiting, diarrhea and even hair loss.

 The fruit produced by such pollination is safe to eat.
 However, the seeds from such fruit may produce a plant that has toxic fruit.
 If the fruit tastes bitter, it should be discarded.

-Hybrids vs GMO
+Hybrids vs GMOs

 Are Hybrids Safe?